Traditional Chinese Medicine

 - Anxiety and depression

-Follow-up sessions will last 30 minutes.
+Follow-up treatment sessions also last 60 minutes.
 Progress will be monitored, and treatment will take place respectively.

 How many sessions will be required?